owenHochwald/Volt/README.md

 | **Memory footprint** | ~500MB | ~300MB | ~50MB | <5MB | **~15MB** |
 | **Startup time** | ~3s | ~2s | <1s | instant | **instant** |

-### What makes Volt different?

-**Speed First** - Built in Go with a concurrent architecture that handles HTTP requests asynchronously.
-Peak performance: **213K req/sec** with 4µs latency.

-**Keyboard-Driven** - Navigate, edit, and send requests entirely with your keyboard.
-Vim-inspired motions (h/j/k/l) eliminate the need for a mouse.

-**Terminal Native** - No Electron, no browser overhead.
-A single 15MB binary that integrates seamlessly into your terminal workflow.

-**Beautiful Responses** - Syntax-highlighted JSON/XML/HTML with color-coded status codes, automatic formatting, and scrollable views.

 ## Performance

 Volt is built for raw speed.
 The core engine is designed to minimize memory allocations and maximize throughput.